Selling A House With Asbestos? 10 Things You Need To Know

 Disclose known asbestos and negotiate

 When you complete the seller’s disclosure, you typically must disclose any known asbestos in the home.
-State laws vary, so if you’re confused ask your agent for help completing the disclosure.
+State laws vary, so if you’re confused, ask your agent for help completing the disclosure.
 Failing to disclose could expose you to potential lawsuits — and it’s always best to be honest.

 But don’t lose sleep worrying that disclosing will hurt your chances of selling.
-“In my experience, asbestos in a home hasn’t been a deal killer,” says Illinois-based agent Kati Spaniak, an experienced agent who sells homes 57% quicker than other agents in her area.
+“In my experience, asbestos in a home hasn’t been a deal killer,” says Illinois-based agent Kati Spaniak, an experienced agent who sells homes 56% quicker than other agents in her area.

 If you’re unsure if asbestos is present, be clear about that in the seller’s disclosure.
-For some buyers, if a home inspector suggests the presence of asbestos it’s enough to confirm suspicions.
+For some buyers, if a home inspector suggests the presence of asbestos, it’s enough to confirm suspicions.
 Asbestos was so common as a building material pre-1980 that most home buyers assume some small presence of the mineral in an older home.

-Don’t be surprised, though, if the buyers ask for testing before the closing.
+Don’t be surprised, however, if the buyers ask for testing before the closing.
 While you’re not required to grant their request — since it could disturb the asbestos — they might walk away from the purchase if you don’t.
 Or, they could use the likelihood of asbestos to negotiate other concessions.

 Decide if you will fix or abate the asbestos